MousaviLaleh/MechaCar_Statistical_Analysis/README.md

 ![04.png](Images/04.png)
 <br/>

 From the t-test to compare all lots against the population mean of 1,500 we can see that the sample mean was 1498.78 and the p-value is 0.06028.
-Although the p-value is low, it is not low enough to reject the null hypothesis that the population's true mean is 1,500 because it did not fall below the significance level of 0.05 (see image below).
+Although the p-value is low, it is not low enough to reject the null hypothesis that the population's true mean is 1,500 because it did not fall below the significance level of 0.05 .
 <br/>
 ![05.png](Images/05.png)